ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 When used in text, the corresponding terms are capitalized.
 To ensure readability, only a core set of terms is included in this section.

-Append-only Log (converges Ledger and Registry):
+Append-only Log (Ledger):

-: the verifiable append-only data structure that stores Signed Statements in a Transparency Service often referred to by the synonym, Registry, Log or Ledger.
+: the verifiable append-only data structure that stores Signed Statements in a Transparency Service often referred to by the synonym, Log or Ledger.
 SCITT supports multiple Log and Receipt formats to accommodate different Transparency Service implementations, and the proof types associated with different types of Append-only Log.

 Artifact: